Video game journalism: Review scores and aggregate ratings

 Video game reviewers are aware of their impact on the Metacritic score and subsequent effect on bonus payment schemes.
-Eurogamer, prior 2014, were aware that they generally graded games on a scoring scale lower than other websites, and would pull down the overall Metacritic score.
+Eurogamer, prior to 2014, were aware that they generally graded games on a scoring scale lower than other websites, and would pull down the overall Metacritic score.
 For this reason, the site dropped review scores in 2014, and their scores are no longer included in these aggregate scores.
 Kotaku also dropped review scores for the same reason.
+Eurogamer later reverted to scoring reviews.

 Frequently, publishers will enforce an embargo on reviews of a game until a certain date, commonly on the day of release or a few days ahead of that date.
-Such embargos are intended to prevent tarnishing the game's reputation prior to release and affecting pre-release and first-day sales.
-Similar embargos are used in other entertainment industries, but the nature of interactivity with video games creates unique challenges in how these embargos are executed.
+Such embargoes are intended to prevent tarnishing the game's reputation prior to release and affecting pre-release and first-day sales.
+Similar embargoes are used in other entertainment industries, but the nature of interactivity with video games creates unique challenges in how these embargoes are executed.
 In agreements with publishers, media outlets will get advance copies of the game to prepare their review to have ready for this date.
 However, embargo agreement may include other terms such as specific content that may not be discussed in the review.
 This has led to some publications purposely holding off reviews until after the embargo as to be able to include specific criticism towards features that were marked off-limits in the embargo agreement, such as for 2013's SimCity.
 Additionally, modern lengthier games can offer more than 20 hours of content, and the amount of time journalists have to review these advance copies prior to the embargo date is limited.
 It has become a concern of these journalists that they are knowingly publishing reviews that cover only a fraction of the game's content, but waiting any longer beyond the embargo date will harm viewership of their site.